Once you’ve set up your Moodle website and installed a theme for Moodle, the next step is adding course content.

 Since you’re creating your very first course, the default category present in Moodle is ‘Miscellaneous’.

-You could create a course under the ‘Miscellaneous’ category, but I’d suggest creating a new category first.
+You could create a course under the ‘Miscellaneous’ category, but.
 Categories help you organize course content.

 Step #2.2 Create a Course Category (Optional)